geneontology/noctua_app_stack/production/README.md

 6. Determine your environment: "production" (which will be deployed to geneontology.org) or "development" (which will be deployed to geneontology.io).
-7. Determine the workspace namespace pattern; basically, whenever you see `YYYY-MM-DD`, choose today's date (e.g. 2025-03-16).
-This will uniquely identify this server now and in the future.
+7. Determine the workspace namespace pattern.
+Basically, whenever you see `YYYY-MM-DD` in this documentation, choose today's date (e.g. 2025-03-16).
+This will uniquely identify the workspace and server names.

 ## Create a Docker development environment and clone repository from Github